 Outpatient clinics (primary care, specialty practices): Regular business hours and lower acuity attract nurses who want off shifts, but pay is typically lower than hospital roles.

 Home visits (visiting nurse associations, hospice): Hospice nursing is underserved relative to demand.
-Hospice-specific certification (CHPN) is available through HPNA but not usually required for entry.
+Hospice-specific certification (CHPN) is issued by the Hospice and Palliative Credentialing Center (HPCC) but not usually required for entry.

 Mid-tier competitive specialties